 Why is this medication prescribed?

-Plecanatide is used in adults to treat chronic idiopathic constipation (CIC; difficult or infrequent passage of stools that lasts for 3 months or longer and is not caused by a disease or a medication).
+Plecanatide is used in adults to treat chronic idiopathic constipation (CIC; difficult or infrequent passage of stools that lasts for 3 months or longer and is not caused by a disease or a medication) and irritable bowel syndrome with constipation (IBS-C; a condition that causes stomach pain or cramps, bloating, and constipation.)
 Plecanatide is in a class of medications called guanylate cyclase-C agonists.
 It works by increasing the movement of food and waste through the stomach and intestines.

 How should this medicine be used?